In the Church

 CHALK IT UP TO LOVE - EAST (HEART FOR MONROE)

 The Chalk It Up Love program provides partner Title I school teachers much needed school supplies for their classrooms and students.
 Teachers are invited monthly to pick up their "classroom needs" orders and shop for additional classroom library books.
 The program collects and distributes school supplies to five Title I schools in the eastern portion of Union County: Marshville Elementary, Wingate Elementary, Union Elementary, East Union Middle, and Forest Hills High.

 Wish List Items: Plastic pencil boxes, 1" ring binders, cow printed notebooks, subject dividers, 24 count crayons, #2 yellow pencils, glue sticks, plain pocket folders, chunk pink erasers, 12 count colored pencils, dry erase markers, 3x3 post-its, ear buds, headphones, Crayola washable markers (wide and thin tips), zip top bags (all sizes), cap erasers, tissues/Kleenex (large boxes), paper towels, pencil pouches, sprial notebooks, highlighters, Sharpie markers, pens (black and blue), 2" ring bingers, backpacks (large and small).

 LOAVES AND FISHES OF UNION COUNTY

-The requested donations for August are is jelly, instant potatoes, unsweetened juice, canned fruit (light syrup) and saltines.
+The requested donations for Feburary is instant potatoes.
 Always appreciated by the clients are extras: paper towel, toilet paper, shampoo, toothpaste, toothbrushes, dish detergent, laundry detergent coffee, tea, snack crackers, etc. Collection baskets are located in the doors leading into the church.